mihaivavram/mavram-website/README.md

 # Mihai Avram's Website

-This is a repository for my website which is written in React.
+This is a repository for Mihai Avram's website which is written in React.

-## Configure
+## Configure (should only be done once)

 1. Clone this repository
 `git clone https://github.com/mihaivavram/mavram-website.git`